arh-eu/gds-java-sdk/README.md

-        "ws://127.0.0.1:8888/gate", //the URL of the GDS instance you would like to connect to "user", //the username you would like to use to login to the GDS null, //the password you would like to use to login into the GDS, if null, no authentication will be used logger //the logger object
+        "ws://127.0.0.1:8888/gate", //the URL of the GDS instance you would like to connect to "user", //the username you would like to use to login to the GDS null, //the password you would like to use to login into the GDS, if null, no authentication will be used null, //String - the path of the file containing your private key (*.p12).
+If the url does not start 'wss', value is ignored. null, //String - the password for your private key. logger //the logger object
 );
 ```